caddis/categoree/README.md

 	group=""

-Optional: default is all categories.
+Optional: default is all groups.

 Value: Pipe separated list of group IDs to get categories from.